-OpKey Test Accelerator allows you to create dynamic objects at run time.
+OpKey Test Surge allows you to create dynamic objects at run time.
 The concept of dynamic Object is introduced for the situation when you need to create and use multiple objects having almost similar properties.
 In this case, instead of creating multiple objects, we use dynamic objects which are used only at runtime.

 Why to use Dynamic Objects instead of Object Repository?

-Its true that the Test scripts can be executed both with Object Repository (OR) and Dynamic Objects.
+It’s true that the Test scripts can be executed both with Object Repository (OR) and Dynamic Objects.
 However, Dynamic Objects have several advantages over OR.

 Suppose you need to create a Business Component to click on a button.

-While using Dynamic Objects, you just need to inspect element and provide Xpath as the Dynamic Object Property.
+While using Dynamic Objects, you just need to inspect the element and provide Xpath as the Dynamic Object Property.
 The Business Component will get executed.